The-Kirby-Institute/Simplified-HCV-testing-model/README.md

 `02_3_scenarioSetup.R`: This script is for producing the parameter sets for each scenario.

-`03_RunningHCVModel.R`: This script is for HCV model simulation and save the results in a `.rda` file.
+`03_RunningHCVModel.R`: This script is for Simplified HCV testing model simulation and save the results in a `.rda` file.

 `04_1_SummaryScenarios.R`: This script is used to produce figures of summary main results for a specified project.